Bob Mills (comedian)

 Robert Edward Mills (born 30 June 1957) is an English comedian and broadcaster, who has appeared in the television series In Bed with Medinner and The Show.

 Early life

 Mills was born in Chester and attended Chester City Grammar School.
-After a very short spell of training for the Merchant Navy, he quit and worked as a valet in King's Cross, London and as a Hoffman dry cleaning presser operator, driver and delivery man.
-After seeing Kevin Day and Eddie Zibbin (Pat Condell) at the Market Tavern in Islington in 1983, he decided to become a comedian and was a mainstay for the British 'stand-up' circuit for several years.
+After a short spell of training for the Merchant Navy, he quit and worked as a valet in King's Cross, London and as a Hoffman dry cleaning presser operator, driver and delivery man.
+He decided to become a comedian after seeing Kevin Day and Eddie Zibbin (Pat Condell) at the Market Tavern in Islington in 1983.
+Mills subsequently became a mainstay for the British 'stand-up' circuit for several years.

 TV career

 In 1983 Mills played a villain as Lon's Bodyguard in Doctor Who opposite Peter Davison as The Doctor and Martin Clunes as Lon.
 In the 1990s Mills hosted the daytime quiz show Win, Lose or Draw on ITV and the video games programme Games World on Sky One.
 He graduated to his own stand-up comedy show on ITV, In Bed With MeDinner, well known for its introduction, a remake of the opening credits of The Prisoner with Mills in the place of Patrick McGoohan.
 He is also a writer, having written the Michael Barrymore comedy Bob Martin.
 He created and wrote the Robson Green vehicle Christmas Lights, and the spin-off series Northern Lights.
 He also wrote the screenplay for the film Pierrepoint.